Robert Rich, 2nd Earl of Warwick: Career

-He succeeded to his father's title as Earl of Warwick in 1619.
+Rich succeeded to his father's title as Earl of Warwick in 1619.
 Early developing interest in colonial ventures, he joined the Guinea, New England, and Virginia companies, as well as the Virginia Company's offspring, the Somers Isles Company (the Somers Isles, or Bermuda, was at first the more secure of the Virginia Company's two settlements, being impossible to attack overland and almost impregnable against attack from the ocean due to its encircling reef, and was attractive as a base of operations for Warwick's privateers, though his ship the Warwick was lost at Castle Harbour in November 1619).

-He was also instrumental in the establishment of the ill-fated Providence Island colony in the West Indies (which was also linked with his privateering activities).
-Warwick's enterprises involved him in disputes with the British East India Company (1617) and with the Virginia Company, which in 1624 was suppressed as a result of his action.
+Rich was also instrumental in the establishment of the ill-fated Providence Island colony in the West Indies (which was also linked with his privateering activities).
+Warwick's enterprises involved him in disputes with the East India Company (1617) and with the Virginia Company, which in 1624 was suppressed as a result of his action.
+In August 1619, the White Lion, a privateer ship sponsored by him and operating under a Dutch letter of marque, attacked the Portuguese slave ship São João Bautista and captured approximately 20 African slaves.
+The White Lion proceeded to sail to Old Point Comfort in the English colony of Virginia, where its crew sold the Africans to the colony's settlers, including Governor George Yeardley.
+This event is considered by historians to be a major event in slavery in the colonial history of the United States.
 In 1627, he commanded an unsuccessful privateering expedition against the Spanish.
 He sat as a Member of Parliament for Maldon for 1604 to 1611 and for Essex in the short-lived Addled Parliament of 1614.

-Slave trade

-In late August 1619, one of the privateer ships sponsored by the Earl, the White Lion, arrived at Point Comfort, Virginia with 20 slaves from Ndongo in present-day Angola.
-The Africans were sold to Governor George Yeardley and the Cape Merchant of the Colony of Virginia.
-The White Lion and the Treasurer had captured the Africans from the Portuguese slave ship São João Bautista bound for Veracruz.
-This marked the beginning of the American slave trade.

 Colonial ventures

 Warwick's Puritan connections and sympathies gradually estranged him from the court but promoted his association with the New England colonies.
-In 1628 he indirectly procured the patent for the Massachusetts Bay Colony, and in 1631 he was granted the "Saybrook" patent in Connecticut.
+In 1628, he indirectly procured the patent for the Massachusetts Bay Colony, and in 1631 he was granted the "Saybrook" patent in Connecticut.
 Forced to resign the presidency of the Council for New England in the same year, he continued to manage the Somers Isles Company (the Somers Isles being one of the colonies that sided with the Crown) and Providence Island Company, the latter of which, founded in 1630, administered Old Providence on the Mosquito Coast.
 Meanwhile, in England, Warwick opposed the forced loan of 1626, the payment of ship money, and Laud's church policy.

-His Richneck Plantation was located in what is now the independent city of Newport News, Virginia.
+Warwick's Richneck Plantation was located in what is now the independent city of Newport News, Virginia.
 The Warwick River, Warwick Towne, Warwick River Shire, and Warwick County, Virginia are all believed named for him, as are Warwick, Rhode Island and Warwick Parish in Bermuda (alias The Somers Isles).
 The oldest school in Bermuda, Warwick Academy, was built on land in Warwick Parish given by the Earl of Warwick; the school was begun in the 1650s (its early records were lost with those of the Warwick Vestry in a twentieth-century shipwreck), though the school places its founding officially in 1662.